andrew/ultimate-awesome/README.md

 - [Awesome-Few-Shot-Semantic-Segmentation](https://github.com/WingkeungM/Awesome-Few-Shot-Semantic-Segmentation) - Collect some papers about few shot semantic segmentation.
 - [awesome-of-neural-rendering](https://github.com/zzw-zwzhang/awesome-of-neural-rendering) - A curated list of neural rendering resources.
 - [belajar-ngoding-bhs-indo](https://github.com/amuritna/belajar-ngoding-bhs-indo) - Sebuah "awesome list" daftar bahan belajar pemrograman (dan hal-hal terkait) dalam bahasa Indonesia.
+- [awesome-geophysics](https://github.com/aradfarahani/awesome-geophysics) - Awesome Geophysics is a community-curated resource offering essential tools, datasets, and educational materials for geophysical exploration.
+It’s designed to empower students, researchers, and professionals to analyze data, model Earth processes, and stay connected with the latest industry trends.
 - [awesome-pmod](https://github.com/arturo182/awesome-pmod) - A curated list of Open Source PMOD boards.
 - [awesome-spatial-data](https://github.com/bchapuis/awesome-spatial-data) - A list of awesome spatial datasets.
 - [awesome-opensearch](https://github.com/bigdataboutique/awesome-opensearch) - A curated list of links and resources all about Opensearch.
 Maintained by the Opensearch experts at BigData Boutique (makers of Pulse for Opensearch).
 - [fucking-awesome-macOS](https://github.com/Correia-jpv/fucking-awesome-macOS) -  A curated list of awesome applications, softwares, tools and shiny things for macOS.
 With up-to-date repository stars⭐ and forks🍴.
+- [awesome-education-llm](https://github.com/geralt-targaryen/awesome-education-llm) - A curated list of LLM researches and applications in education.
 - [awesome-Multi-Document-Summarization](https://github.com/guan-yuan/awesome-Multi-Document-Summarization) - A curated list of Multi-Document Summarization papers, articles, tutorials, slides , datasets, and projects.
 - [awesome-nodebots](https://github.com/IainIsCreative/awesome-nodebots) - A list of resources, links, tools, tutorials and more to make nodebots — robots powered by web technology.
 - [awesome-api-security-essentials](https://github.com/JBAhire/awesome-api-security-essentials) - Awesome API Security: A Curated Collection of Resources for Bulletproof API Protection!.